mazabou/interpretable-gcn-covid-19/README.md

     │   ├── test.npy        <- Test data
     │   └── scripts      <- scripts to download and process data │
-    │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+    ├── docs            <- Report and presentation.
     │
-    │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
     ├── src                <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
-    │   │
     │   ├── data           <- Scripts to download or generate data │   │
-    │   ├── models         <- Scripts and notebooks to train models and then use trained models to make │   │                     predictions
+    │   ├── models         <- Scripts and notebooks to train models and then use trained models to make │                         predictions
+    │
-    │   │
+    │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │
     └── README.md          <- The top-level README for developers using this project.